A Thousand Fallen Blossoms

 Inspired by a trip to Tokyo and Kyoto during the Sakura cherry blossom season, Braine has created extraordinary images that offer a fresh sense of awe and original interpretation of the immersive experience of Hanami, the traditional Japanese custom of viewing and honouring the transient beauty of the blossoms.
 In recognition of this phenomenon, these works convey both the profusion and fragility of the blossom petals from their magnificence on the branch to their life’s end on the ground below.

-Intrigued by the abundance of scattered petals covering the pavements, Braine also made a series of only 17 black and white images that form the basis of 10,000 Fallen Petals.
-However, frustrated by the too descriptive nature of the images she applied tiny, Japanese stickers to the negatives, individually covering each one that had fallen to the pavement.
-For each blossom, a sticker; 10,000 in all.
-Wanting to create a sense of journey and passing time, she states:
+Intrigued by the abundance of scattered petals covering the pavements, Braine made a series of 17 black and white images to form the basis of 10,000 Fallen Petals.
+Frustrated by the too descriptive nature of her photographs, she chose to apply tiny Japanese stickers to the negatives, individually covering each petal that had fallen to the pavement.
+For each petal, a sticker; 10,000 in all.